Cyphexl/ekki-mukk/source/_posts/CSS-Pseudo-and-Touch-Devices.md

 If `:hover` pseudo-state is not implemented or supported by the browsers, conceivably, they will lose market shares.
 At times when touch screens are relatively new technology, the most urgent requirement for them is to ensure as many sites to function correctly on their web browser as possible.

-The other problem in this model is some appearance *unexpected* might happen - the combination where the `:active` state is triggered but not the `:hover` state.
+The other problem in this model is some *unexpected* appearances might happen - the combination where the `:active` state is triggered but not the `:hover` state.
 Either on a traditional device or in the web developer's initial expectation, you can't find a magnified button with opacity set to 100%.
 Here, you will.

 This is a minor problem, but it sure may still cause potential inconveniences.
 Besides, unexpected behaviors should always be regarded as dangerous in computer science.

 ### CONVENTION

-For the issues above, an unorthodox interaction logic appeared and persisted, becoming the status quo:
+Due to the issues in the W3C standard, an unorthodox interaction logic appeared and persisted, becoming the status quo:

 <figure>
     {% asset_img states3.png %}